-To check what you can and can't put in your green bin / sacks, please download Your Guide to the Kerbside Household Waste and Recycling Collection Service.
+To check what you can and can't put in your green bin / sacks, please download Your Guide to Our Household Waste and Recycling Service.

 Food waste can be put in the bin loose, wrapped in paper or in compostable bags (conforming to EN13432 standards).
 Suitable bags can be purchased in most major supermarkets.
 Please do not use plastic bags or biodegradable bags as they contaminate the material.
 For more information, visit Warwickshire County Council's food waste recycling webpages.